jesenator/automatic-3D-print-removal/README.md

 	There are also some helpful features to note:
 		By default the print head will go to the avg x value ((minx+maxx)/2) to knock the print off It tells you the print time and filament used
-		It renames the file with multiprint(n).gcode where n is the number of iterations It will report an error if the print is iterated too many times and the purge line overlaps with the print
+		It renames the file and adds multiprint(n).gcode where n is the number of iterations It will report an error if the print is iterated too many times and the purge line overlaps with the print